evanx/rquery/google-authenticator.md

 Note that the `tokenKey` is the shared secret needed to generate those 6 digit TOTP tokens e.g. at login time.

-We cut and paste the `chart.googleapis.com` link to render the QR code for the `otpauth` URL:
+We use the `chart.googleapis.com` link to render the QR code for the `otpauth` URL:

 <img src="https://evanx.github.io/images/rquery/gentoken-qrcode-googlecharts.png">